Insomnia and sleep disorders

 Stress can cause adrenal exhaustion, which can keep you awake at 2am but make you sleepy at 7am when it is time to get up. - Mental disorders such as bipolar disorder, clinical depression, generalized anxiety disorder, post traumatic stress disorder, schizophrenia, or obsessive compulsive disorder.

 Childhood trauma can cause sleep disorders - when a child is brought up in a crazy family or is abused in some way at an early age.
-If you suffer from learned helplessness, low drive, low motivation, being scared all the time, or difficulty in relationships, then check the above link to depression and do the ACE test. - Not being sufficiently tired when you go to bed.
+Learned helplessness leads to a state of endless self-pity and entitlement.
+If you suffer from learned helplessness, low drive, low motivation, being scared all the time, or difficulty in relationships, then check the above link to depression and do the Adverse Childhood Events (ACE) test. - Vitamin D deficiency.
+(15)

 - Eating and drinking (anything other than water) less than three hours before going to bed.